 At last they get to the right place, where the rebels have been waiting for them for thirty minutes.
-Only they didn’t get rid of the weapons, they decided to set them up to make a stand of it, which as far as the troops were concerned work with them just fine, as they were more than just a little frustrated.
-The Legget did loss half of his left arm when they were going through the front door, rebels took it off with a Lightening canon, that’s an Electron Discharge Canon, or EDC, for all of you used to only hearing about this place on the news.
+Only they didn’t get rid of the weapons, they decided to set them up to make a stand of it, which as far as the troops were concerned worked for them just fine, as they were more than just a little frustrated.
+The Legget did lose half of his left arm when they were going through the front door, rebels took it off with a Lightening canon, that’s an Electron Discharge Canon, or EDC, for all of you used to only hearing about this place on the news.
 Well other than that nobody got seriously hurt, well at least none of the soldiers got seriously hurt.
 All the rebels were killed double quick like, including an eight cycle old girl on the third floor.
 She had been shooting at the troopers outside with an assault rifle loaded with armor piercing explosive ammo, set up on a try pod just like the EDC downstairs, she didn’t hit anyone mind, but she was shooting all the same.
 Well Guzman turns the corner from the next room and takes her head off with a gauss pistol.
-That’s when he realizes that it’s only a little girl, one should be at school, not running round with assault weapons.
-Oh, the news had a field day with it, they had one for close to a quarter of a cycle afterwards.
-The problem is, that Raza isn’t exactly atypical on this little rock.
+That’s when he realizes that it’s only a little girl, one who should be at school, not running round with assault weapons.
+Oh, the news had a field day with it, they stretched it outfor close to a quarter of a cycle afterwards.
+The problem is, Raza isn’t exactly atypical on this little rock.